ppy/osu-wiki/news/2025/2025-05-11-resurrection-cup-2025-registrations-now-open.md

 To register, head over to the [website](https://rescup.xyz/) to connect your osu! and Discord account, as well as setting up your team!
 Before registering, please make sure that:

 - You have not have violated the [osu! community rules](/wiki/Rules) within the past 12 months.
-- You have joined the [ResCup25 official Discord server](https://discord.com/invite/UNzyfgGfeu).
+- You have joined the [ResCup25 Discord server](https://discord.com/invite/UNzyfgGfeu).

 On top of that, you are required to sign up with a team of at least 3 members.
-If you don't have enough team members, the `#looking-for-team` channel in the [Discord server](https://discord.gg/UNzyfgGfeu) should be where you are heading first before signing up!
+If you don't have enough team members, the `#looking-for-team` channel in the [Discord server](https://discord.com/invite/UNzyfgGfeu) should be where you are heading first before signing up!

 We also encourage spectators to join the [ResCup Discord server](https://discord.com/invite/UNzyfgGfeu) in order to keep up with all important announcements and livestream notifications.
 For more information, check out the [forum post](https://osu.ppy.sh/community/forums/topics/2076778), [wiki page](/wiki/Tournaments/RESC/2025), and the [tournament website](https://rescup.corsace.io/).
 We hope to see you around, either as a player or spectator!